-1. This Order supersedes the May 15, 2020 Order of the Health Officer directing all individuals to shelter in place ("Prior Order").
+1. This Order supersedes the May 28, 2020 Order of the Health Officer directing all individuals to shelter in place ("Prior Order").
 This Order amends, clarifies, and continues certain terms of the Prior Order to ensure continued social distancing and limit person-to-person contact to reduce the rate of transmission of Novel Coronavirus Disease 2019 ("COVID-19").
 This Order continues to restrict most activity, travel, and governmental and business functions to essential needs, Outdoor Activities, Additional Activities, Outdoor Businesses, and Additional Businesses that the Prior Orders allowed to resume.
-But in light of progress achieved in slowing the spread of COVID-19 in the County of San Mateo (the "County") and neighboring counties and the guidance provided by the State of California, this Order allows a limited number of Additional Businesses and Additional Activities (as defined in Section 15 below and described in Appendix C-1 and C-2) to resume operating, subject to specified conditions and safety precautions to reduce associated risk of COVID-19 transmission.
-Additionally, limitation to beach access have been eliminated and stable group time requirement for childcare establishments, summer camps, and other educational or recreational institutions or programs providing care or supervision for children of all ages has been decreased from four weeks to three consecutive weeks.
+But in light of progress achieved in slowing the spread of COVID-19 in the County of San Mateo (the "County") and neighboring counties and the guidance provided by the State of California, this Order allows a limited number of Additional Businesses (as defined in Section 15 below and described in Appendix C-1) to resume operating, subject to specified conditions and safety precautions to reduce associated risk of COVID-19 transmission.
+Additionally, outdoor funeral capacity has been increased to 25 individuals.
 This gradual and measured resumption of activity is designed to manage the overall volume, duration, and intensity of person-to-person contact to prevent a surge in COVID-19 cases in the County and neighboring counties.
 As further provided in Section 11 below, the Health Officer will continue to monitor the risks of the activities and businesses allowed under this Order based on the COVID-19 Indicators (as defined in Section 11) and other data, and may, if conditions support doing so, incrementally add to the list of Additional Businesses and Additional Activities.
 The activities allowed by this Order will be assessed on an ongoing basis and these activities and others allowed by the Order may need to be modified (including, without limitation, temporarily restricted or prohibited) if the risk associated with COVID-19 increases in the future.
 As of the effective date and time of this Order set forth in Section 18 below, all individuals, businesses, and government agencies in the County are required to follow the provisions of this Order.